 replacing the interface name

 Disabling or enabling a network adapter in Windows 11 is pretty easy.
-I hope this article helped you!
-Please share it with your friends also.
 If you have any doubts, let us know in the comment box below.

 LEAVE A REPLY